 We assessed publicly available information on the policies and commitments of the 'Big 10' food companies towards the sourcing of agricultural commodities from developing countries.
 The Scorecard looks at seven themes, weighing each theme equally.
 The index tackles some cutting edge issues that will require rigorous debate and dialogue between companies, civil society and industry experts.
 Find out more...

-Danone receives the lowest land score of all companies.
-The company has not committed to zero tolerance for land grabs and doesn't require suppliers to consider how land affects lives.
-Danone's policies are in no man's land.
+Danone scores very poorly on land.
+The company has not committed to zero tolerance for land grabs and doesn’t require suppliers to consider how land affects lives.
+One bright spot is that it now recognizes the principle of FPIC in its palm oil policy.
+It could be doing so much more.

 Thank you for using your voice on Facebook, Pinterest and Twitter to nudge your favorite brands.